GLOSSARY

 Though Uncle Sam says you need to file a new hire report within 20 days of a new employee’s start date, some states want this information sooner.
 For example, Georgia requires employers to do this within the first 10 days of employment.
 It’s also worth noting, that under the law, the employee’s start date is officially considered the first day the individual starts performing services for wages.
 As opposed to the day an employee may have signed an offer letter or been offered the job by your company.

-What types of businesses and employers are required to file a new hire report?
+Which employers are required to file a new hire report?

 You may be wondering if new hire reports are required of all types of businesses, big or small.
 The answer is almost always yes.
 Under federal law pertaining to new hire reports, an employer is defined in the same way as it is for federal income tax filing requirements.
 This definition, which can be found in Section 3401(d) of the Internal Revenue Service Code of 1986, encompasses any governmental entity as an employer as well as any labor organization.